2015 WALKLEY CATEGORIES EXPLAINED

 Business journalism: This award recognises excellence in business, economics and finance journalism.
 Judges will give special regard to newsworthiness, public benefit, storytelling, impact, incisiveness and research.

 Coverage of community & regional affairs: This category is open only to journalists working in the suburban or regional media and recognises their role in reporting on and informing their local communities.
+Regional media shall be taken to include areas outside of Australian capital cities and the ACT, but does include Darwin.

 International journalism: This award recognises excellence in international journalism in the Australian media.